 "So, are you thinking about taking the post?"
 Phil asked Drew, after nodding his thanks to the waiter who had returned the check carrier with his copy of the receipt.

 Drew shrugged her shoulders, "I still have to weigh my options.
-St. Augustine's package is comparable to Boston's.
+St. Augustine's package is comparable to Massachusetts'.
 Either choice offers a nice place in which to settle.
 I don't know.
 There's a lot to consider."

 Phil nodded, as he took a sip of his own coffee.
 His breath hitched for a moment.
 He tapped his trouser pocket, feeling the plastic key fob tapping against the small leather box.

 "London's a shorter flight from Boston than Honolulu is," he smiled.